Spantree/elk-puppet-template/README.md

-1. change virtualhosts name on the main manifest for ES and kibana
+1. Change virtualhosts name on the main manifest for ES and kibana
 2. Change the httpasswd crypted string

+TODO.
+Add these values to hiera.